justfetz/particle-explosion-d3/README.md

 - **Max Particles**: Adjust the `maxParticles` constant to limit the total number of particles on the screen.

 ## License
-This project is licensed under the MIT License.
-Feel free to use and modify the code.
+This project is me tinkering :)